Downfall (2004 film): Critical response

+Humanization concerns

-Downfall was the subject of dispute by critics and audiences in Germany before and after its release, with many concerned regarding Hitler's portrayal in the film as a human being with emotions in spite of his actions and ideologies.
+Downfall was the subject of dispute by critics and audiences in Germany before and after its release, with many concerned regarding Hitler's portrayal in the film in spite of his actions and ideologies.
 The portrayal sparked debate in Germany due to publicity from commentators, film magazines, and newspapers, leading the German tabloid Bild to ask the question, "Are we allowed to show the monster as a human being?"

-It was criticized for its scenes involving the members of the Nazi party, with author Giles MacDonogh criticizing the portrayals as being sympathetic towards SS officers Wilhelm Mohnke and Ernst-Günther Schenck, the former of whom was accused of murdering a group of British prisoners of war in the Wormhoudt massacre.
-But at a discussion in London, Hirschbiegel said in response that he did not find the allegations against Schenck convincing.
-The film was also seen as controversial because it was made by Germans instead of British or American filmmakers.
 Russian press visited the set, making the producers uneasy and occasionally defensive.
 Yana Bezhanskay, director of Globus Film, Constantin's Russian partner, raised her voice to Russian journalists and said: "This is an antifascist film and nowhere in it do you see Hitler praised."

 Cristina Nord from Die Tageszeitung criticized the portrayal, and said that though it was important to make films about perpetrators, "seeing Hitler cry" had not informed her on the last days of the Third Reich.
-Some have supported the film: Hans-Jürgen Syberberg, director of Hitler: A Film from Germany, felt the time was right to "paint a realistic portrait" of Hitler.
-Eichinger replied to the response from the film by stating that the "terrifying thing" about Hitler was that he was human and "not an elephant or a monster from Mars".
+Some have supported the film: Hans-Jürgen Syberberg, director of Hitler: A Film from Germany (1977), felt the time was right to "paint a realistic portrait" of Hitler.
 Ganz said that he was proud of the film; though he said people had accused him of "humanizing" Hitler.

-Internet parodies
+Historical accuracy

+The basic premises of the film are true and largely accurate.
+While the majority of the characters in the film are based on actual people, the character Peter Kranz is not, though based on Alfred Czech, a 12-year-old who saved a dozen German soldiers from a Russian attack in his home village of Goldenau (now Złotniki, Poland).
+Author Giles MacDonogh criticized the portrayals of SS officers Wilhelm Mohnke and Ernst-Günther Schenck as being sympathetic, noting that Mohnke was accused of murdering a group of British prisoners of war in the Wormhoudt massacre.
+Hirschbiegel has said in interviews that these allegations, as well as allegations that Schenck had performed unethical medical experiments, were unproven.

+When Rochus Misch, Hitler's bodyguard, was asked about the film's historical accuracy in a 2005 interview, he stated that although it was factually accurate, the film was "Americanized", claiming that Hitler never screamed in the bunker and that the bunker was generally quiet, although Hitler's furious rant about Steiner's failure to attack was recorded by eyewitnesses.
+According to Misch, Magda Goebbels insisted that her children stay in the bunker and took the decision that they should be killed when she and her husband committed suicide, as opposed to the couple taking the decision together, as depicted in the film.
+Bunker nurse Erna Flegel commended the film, stating that although it got some minor details wrong, it was generally accurate.